New jobless claims falling in Washington, but nearly 600,000 still on unemployment benefits

 In Washington, the total number of people who depend wholly or in part on unemployment benefits, while also declining, remains at historic highs.

-For the week ending August 8, the number of claims filed for all ongoing unemployment benefit categories was 571,410.
+For the week ending August 8, the number of claims filed for all unemployment benefit categories was 571,410.
 That’s down 13% from the prior week, but still nearly twice the peak recorded during the Great Recession.

 Further, while most parts of the economy saw a continued drop in new jobless claims, it was the opposite for manufacturing, which recorded a 42% increase, to 2,866 initial claims, ESD said.

 Pink slips continue to go out.
-On Wednesday, HMS Host notified the state that it intends to permanently cut 297 positions, most of them in SeaTac, on Oct.
+On Wednesday, HMS Host, a restaurant operator at airports and travel plazas, notified the state that it intends to permanently cut 297 positions, most of them in SeaTac, on Oct.
 15.

-On Thursday, the Kent location of Carlisle Interconnect Technologies, a manufacturer of fiber optic and other cable products, announced it would close and permanently cut 595 jobs.
+On Thursday, the Kent location of Carlisle Interconnect Technologies, a manufacturer of fiber optic and other cable products and a Boeing supplier, announced it would close and permanently cut 595 jobs.

 This is a developing story and will be updated.